unrulable/jesse-blog/_drafts/2023-12-12-AML-is-trash.markdown

 ## **3. Data Detox**

 Once the AML checks are done and dusted, how about a little data detox?
-Anonymize it, delete it – just don't hang on to it forever without a darn good reason.
+Anonymize it, delete it – just don't hang on to it forever.

 ## **4. Privacy First, Tech Second**